+TAGs

 Once you've got the initial NCF, you'll want to edit it.
 Naturally you'll want

-tags.
+to edit the +ENV and +DESCRIPTION tags.
 If there's other info you know,

 fill that in too.
 Remember, pwman is only useful if your NCFs are up-to-date.